Application & admission

 Step 1: Take the tests and meet the entry requirements

-Check here which tests we accept and how to send the results to us.
-Please, note that test results need to be available by the application deadline.
+Click here to see which tests we accept and how to send the results to us.
+Please note that test results need to be available by the application deadline.

 Step 2: Get in touch with us if you have questions

-The admissions team is available via email, phone, Skype, meetings on campus, fairs and info sessions.
+The PhD admissions team is available via email, phone, Zoom, meetings on campus, fairs and info sessions.
 Check our calendar!

 Step 3: Fill in the online application and upload the documents

-The application to SSE is only submitted via our website and is free of charge.
+The application to SSE is only submitted via our own online application platform and is free of charge.
 If you want to apply for more than one program, you must submit an application for each of them.
-Make sure the list of your preferred programs is consequent in each application - we need to know which program you prefer if you apply for several of them.
 You can save your application anytime and come back to it when you have the required information.
 Submit your application only when you feel that you have provided all the required information (including the documents that must be uploaded), no changes can be made after you submitted your application.
-Make sure to make it before the deadline, late applications are not accepted.
+Make sure to apply before the deadline.
+Late applications are not accepted.

 Step 4: Possible interview

-Sometimes we need to get in touch with you if we have any questions about your application.
-We will then invite you to a short interview via phone or Skype and ask a couple of questions.
+Sometimes, we reach out to applicants if we have any questions about the application.
+Should we have questions about your application, we will invite you to a short interview and ask a couple of questions.
 Such an interview also offers, naturally, an occasion for you to ask questions about the program and how it could match your career goals.